Wednesday, 29 September 2010

 Click on any image to see a bigger version.

-The one at the top would be another scene from the legendary ‘Sunny Rhyl’s June Carnival 1929’ which has been the subject of previous posts.
-It was published by J Smailes & Son Press Photographers of Grosvenor Avenue.
+At the top would be another scene from the legendary ‘Sunny Rhyl’s June Carnival 1929’ which has been the subject of previous posts.
+It was published by J. Smailes & Son Press Photographers of Grosvenor Avenue.

-Finally, a card showing St Thomas’ Church, Russell Road, the parish church where Ann was christened.
-She went to Sunday school there in the 1950s.
+Finally, a card showing St. Thomas’ Church, Russell Road, the parish church where Ann was christened.
+She attended Sunday school there in the 1950s.

 Nice pix!
 Thanks, Ann.